Estimated reading time: 11 minutes

 It’s all about honesty

 Now ask yourself which passages seem most honest and authentic—not whether they’re the most polished or interesting to read, the cleverest or most dramatic.
-Which reveal the real you?
+Which reveals the real you?
 Which would you write if you had nothing to protect, if you feared nothing at all, not even criticism from others?

 It can be difficult to identify the passages that are the most honest, for we’ve all built up layers of protection and pretense over the years and may not instantly recognize our true selves.
 It may take a while to learn to tap into your writer’s voice and to recognize the honesty it produces.